Metalab/mos/docs/THINGS.md

 * `LOGOUT`, user stopped using a machine
 * `USAGE_MEMBER`, user used the machine for X seconds, for a member
 * `USAGE_NONMEMBER`, user used the machine for X seconds, for a non-member
+* `USAGE_METALAB`, user used the machine for X seconds, for a metalab infra project

 Additionally, supply `usage_seconds=` as an integer for `USAGE_` kinds.